 Towns In Coverage Broadcast Area

-HomeTowne Television broadcasts via Comcast channel 36 to Summit, Millburn/Short Hills, Berkeley Heights, Springfield, and New Providence and via Verizon channel 33 to the same five towns plus all or parts of twenty-five other towns.
-In the towns now served by HTTV, the total population is well over a half million people, and the total households exceed 200,000.
+HomeTowne Television broadcasts via Comcast channel 36 to Summit, Millburn/Short Hills, Berkeley Heights, Springfield, and New Providence and via Verizon channel 33 to the same five towns plus all or parts of twenty-seven other towns.
+In the towns now served by HTTV, the total population is over 600,000 and the total households exceed 200,000.

 Note: Our broadcasting to towns via Verizon FiOS is still relatively new.
 We continue to learn which towns and to what degree they are receiving our HomeTowne Television signal.
 If your town is not on this list and you are viewing us from your town of residence, please inform our HomeTowne Studio via email@example.com.
 Thank you.

 HomeTowne Television is located @ 70 Maple Street in Summit, New Jersey 07901.
 Our studios are hosted in the building complex within Central Presbyterian Church in Summit New Jersey on the crossroads of Maple Street & Morris Avenue.

 Official Media Designation